ModelOriented/kernelshap/README.md

 **Remarks to `permshap()` and `kernelshap()`**

 - Both algorithms need a representative background data `bg_X` to calculate marginal means (up to 500 rows from the training data).
 In cases with a natural "off" value (like MNIST digits), this can also be a single row with all values set to the off value.
 If unspecified, 200 rows are randomly sampled from `X`.
 - Exact Kernel SHAP gives identical results as exact permutation SHAP.
-Both algorithms are fast up to 8 features.
+The algorithms are fast for up to 8 features.
   With more features, `kernelshap()` switches to a partly exact algorithm with faster convergence than the sampling version of permutation SHAP.
 - For models with interactions of order up to two, the sampling versions provide the same results as the exact versions.
 - Sampling versions iterate until standard errors of SHAP values are sufficiently small.